Saheli2001/Saheli2001/README.md

-# Yo, I’m Saheli!
+Yo, I’m Saheli!

-🎓 Survived (and secretly enjoyed :P) an MSTAT degree.
-📊 My GitHub is a lab notebook + playground + battlefield — coursework, research, and side quests all mashed up.
+Survived (and secretly enjoyed :P) an MSTAT degree.
+I love coding and asking questions until you get annoyed.
+I also love exploring new research areas in vision , deep learning theory, machine learning and new starbucks coffee.
+Isn't it interesting how stats and maths builds the core of the most advance AI techs?
+Btw, my GitHub is a lab notebook + playground + battlefield — coursework, research, and side quests all mashed up.
+Feel free to explore!

 ---